CBBIO/FANTASIA/docs/source/introduction.rst

 tailored for large-scale annotation, with limitations in deployment, scalability, and model flexibility.

-**FANTASIA v2** is a modular reimplementation that overcomes these issues by:
+**FANTASIA** is a modular reimplementation that overcomes these issues by:

 - Incorporating a **reference system built on a vector database** (see `Protein Information System`_), which ensures both *traceability* of the data used (embeddings, GO annotations, reference sets) and *flexibility* to update or adapt them as new models and evidence emerge.
 - Supporting **multiple PLMs**, with an architecture that is easily extensible to incorporate new models as they become available.
 - Allowing users to **select hidden layers** from the underlying PLMs, enabling fine-grained control